Magyartanulas/magyartanulas.github.io/dative_possession.md

 * Petőfi Rádió, a te slágered. - (Petőfi Radio, your hit.)
 * Ez a toll az enyém - (This pen is mine.)

+If you want to show this unattributed belonging without using pronouns, just use `-é`.

+* Bátyámé volt - (It was my brother's.)
+* Ez a tányér Marcié, tegnap este itthagyta. - (This plate is Marci's, he left it here last evening.)

 `Challenge!`